SD › Thailand › Koh Chang Hotels

 Beachfront, laidback, tranquil and convenient.
 This delightfully serene resort only offers villas, mostly separated and detached to ensure privacy and peace.
-Some are raised to catch glimpses of the sea, while those directly facing the beach were being upgraded in 2017.
+Some are raised to catch glimpses of the sea.
 But most possible sea views are blocked by palms and pool buildings.
 Many villas feature a lovely design with lofty arched roofs.
 The Pool Villas are secluded behind walls, and contain two long sofas, a four-poster bed and sunken spa in a tiny private garden, as well as a swimming (not plunge) pool.
 The Premium Villas feature dark polished floorboards and plenty of windows facing lush greenery.
 The Infinity pool has wooden decking and faces the beach, which is public but very quiet and reasonably shady.
 It’s at the end of a 500m lane from Klong Prao, a village halfway down the coast with enough facilities to satisfy most.

 Vast, tropical, convenient, beachfront and family-friendly.
 Guests can become easily disoriented among this immense – and admirably underdeveloped – area of ponds, palms, creeks and lawns.
 Some of the exteriors need a lick of paint, but the mustard shades, wooden edges and thatched verandas are attractive.
 With limited windows, the Superior Rooms are dark, but maintain the overall tropical ambience with bamboo lampshades, wood carvings and a rattan bed-head.
 The gorgeous balcony/veranda is spacious enough for a table, sofa alcove and two chairs.
 Both beachside pools have areas for the kids, while the main one also features a thatched swim-up bar and shady fruit trees.
 With a waterslide, kids’ club and playground, it’s also ideal for families.
 Facing a wide sandy beach, with views of nearby islets, it’s about 700m from the main road in Klong Prao, a village halfway down the coast with enough shops and cafés to please.